-Schools must have an admissions policy with practices and criteria that are fair, clear, and objective.
-This policy is written to comply with the mandatory requirements of the School Admissions Code 2021, the School Admissions Appeals Code 2022 and all other relevant legislation, so that:
+Every school must have an admissions policy for each academic year.
+The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear and objective.

+This policy is written to comply with the mandatory requirements of the School Admissions Code 2021, the School Admissions Appeals Code 2012 and all other relevant legislation so that:

-- parents know they must apply for a place and how and when to apply - parents know what will happen after they apply - it's clear how many places are available to all, including our school community - we commit to a fair, consistent and transparent admissions process - our school community understands our admission procedures
+- · Parents know they must apply for a place and how and when to apply - · Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - · Our school community understands our admission procedures - We are committed to a fair, consistent and transparent admissions process